Looking for all the best things to do in Dorset for your next British staycation? I’ve got you covered.

 6. Crack Open a Conker Gin

 I was ecstatic to discover that Dorset now has it’s own gin distillery.
-Established in 2014, Conker Spirit is Dorset’s first gin distillery, and it has plenty of local notes.
-The botanicals include local elderberries, samphire, and handpicked New Forest gorse flowers – infusing the gin with a the spirit of Dorset.
+Established in 2014, Conker Spirit was the first Dorset gin distillery, and it has plenty of local notes.
+The botanicals include local elderberries, samphire, and handpicked New Forest gorse flowers – infusing the gin with the spirit of Dorset.
 Gin fans should also try to make it to Dorset’s upcoming Gin festival on 5th – 7th May in Bournemouth.
 Check prices here.

 7. Get a Massage in a Shepherds Hut

 At Studland Bay’s THE PIG on the Beach, there are plenty of unique experiences to keep you busy.
 You can sleep in a converted dovecote or in a luxurious glamping hut with stunning sea views.
 You can eat from a “25-mile menu” that changes by the minute depending on what the forager finds or what’s fresh in the kitchen garden.
 Or, you can get a massage in one of the two cosy shepherd’s huts on a clifftop location overlooking Harry’s Rock.

 Lyme Regis is really the birthplace of British fossil hunting.
 Local lady Mary Anning collected and sold fossils from the local beaches, and became famous after discovering the first complete ichthyosaur to be found in England.
 Large fossils and the remains of sea creatures like plesiosaurs are still found today – although it’s more likely that you’ll find an ammonite, which are more common here.